Lucas Hedges: Lead roles and theatre (2018–present)

 In 2020, Hedges appeared in the miniseries Home Movie: The Princess Bride for Quibi to raise money for World Central Kitchen.
 Also that year, he starred alongside Michelle Pfeiffer in the black comedy French Exit, and was part of the ensemble cast of Steven Soderbergh's comedy film Let Them All Talk.
-In his review for the former film, IndieWire's David Ehrlich was appreciate of Hedges' "subdued but strikingly thoughtful performance".
+In his review of the former film, IndieWire's David Ehrlich was appreciative of Hedges' "subdued but strikingly thoughtful performance".
 The following year, he appeared in an episode of the FX anthology series The Premise.

 Hedges took a small break from acting to focus on writing, and returned to the stage in a 2023 West End theatre production of Brokeback Mountain at @sohoplace, in which he starred as Ennis Del Mar opposite Mike Faist's Jack Twist.
-Comparing his performance to Heath Ledger's portrayal of Del Mar in the 2005 film of the same name, theatre critic Matt Wolf of The New York Times wrote that Hedges "may not have the immediate physical command that Ledger had onscreen, but he shares his late predecessor’s furrowed brow and a sense of roiling anguish".
+Comparing his performance to Heath Ledger's portrayal of Del Mar in the 2005 film of the same name, theatre critic Matt Wolf of The New York Times wrote that Hedges "may not have the immediate physical command that Ledger had onscreen, but he shares his late predecessor's furrowed brow and a sense of roiling anguish".
 The following year, he had a supporting role in the biographical film Shirley, about the 1972 presidential run of Shirley Chisholm.

-Hedge's next release, Sorry, Baby, starring, written and directed by Eva Victor, premiered at the 2025 Sundance Film Festival.
-Commenting on his role as a kind neighbour of the film's troubled protagonist (played by Victor), Peter Debruge considered it "perfectly suited to Lucas Hedges’ uniquely sensitive energy".
-He is set to star alongside Daniel Radcliffe in the war thriller Trust the Man.
+Hedges's next release, Sorry, Baby, starring, written and directed by Eva Victor, premiered at the 2025 Sundance Film Festival.
+Commenting on his role as a kind neighbor of the film's troubled protagonist (played by Victor), Peter Debruge considered it "perfectly suited to Lucas Hedges' uniquely sensitive energy".